delomast/microTyper/README.md

   cd example/
 ```

-Here, there are three samples, a position file, and a refernce file.
+Here, there are three samples, a position file, and a reference file.
 We then calculate log-likelihoods for each genotype and sample
 ```
   ../mtype -f *.bam -p examplePositionFile.txt -r exampleReference.fasta